 I love this quote because I think it is so true.
 Christmas, to me, is more about what I can do for other people and bring light into their day instead of what I’m going to get when I wake up that one morning.

-But just because I’m not a big gift person, doesn’t mean I don’t like to decorate when Christmas time rolls around.
+Still, just because I’m not a big gift person, doesn’t mean I don’t like to decorate when Christmas time rolls around.

 However, as many of you know, my family and I recently moved to a new homestead.
 With this move, came more land but much less house.
 This is what we wanted, so I’m grateful.

-But when you decorate a smaller house, do you realize what a challenge this can be?
+Even so, when you decorate a smaller house, do you realize what a challenge this can be?

 Well, thankfully, I’m a planner and tackling my ideas prior to actually pull all of the decorations out.
 Otherwise, we could have a mess on our hands.